fredericksilva/xdv.github.io/blog/_posts/2015-05-01-development-update-1.md

 time.nist.gov
 pool.ntp.org

-# Where to find some other servers speaking the Payshares protocol.
+# Where to find some other servers speaking the Divvy protocol.
 #
 [ips]
-one.validator.payshares.co 52011
+one.validator.divvy.co 52011

 [validators]
 naKF9vP6PmUDudBVkXHfr3cRScQideaMsFa9crvntk7x9VYPUTr SDF1